OctopusDeploy/docs/docs/shared-content/octopus-recommendations/environment-recommendations.include.md

 ## Conclusion

 In summary, the thing to remember is to keep the number of Octopus environments you create low.
-Leverage tenants to handle deployments to different data centers or customers
+Leverage tenants to handle deployments to different data centers or customers.